Jamie Osborne (jockey): Trainer

 Osborne took out a trainer's licence in 1999.
 Based at The Old Malthouse stables in Upper Lambourn, he trains mainly on the flat with occasional runners over jumps.
 His first Grade 1 success as a trainer came in October 2003 with Milk It Mick in the Dewhurst Stakes.
 Royal Ascot wins include the Windsor Castle Stakes with Drawnfromthepast in 2007, the Royal Hunt Cup in 2014 with Field of Dream and the Britannia Stakes in 2016 with Defrocked (later renamed Limitless).
 In terms of prize money, the yard's biggest winner was Toast of New York, who brought in nearly £2 million from his 13 international starts.
 He won the 2014 UAE Derby at Meydan Racecourse in Dubai and later that year came second in the Breeders' Cup Classic on the dirt track at Santa Anita Park, beaten by only a nose.

 In 2002 Osborne was fined £4,000 by the Jockey Club for bringing racing into disrepute after he was caught on camera making unguarded remarks on the BBC Kenyon Confronts programme.

 When racing was suspended due to the COVID-19 pandemic in the United Kingdom, Osborne filmed homemade musical productions in his yard which proved popular on Twitter.

+In 2020, Osborne carried out the unlicensed felling of woodland.
+Upon being reported to West Berkshire Council, Osborne applied for retrospective planning permission after the illegitimate construction of a horse gallop was found.
+In response to the illegal deforestation, the Forestry Commission served a restocking notice.
+The retrospective application was approved (subject to certain mitigating conditions) despite the recommendation of refusal from the Western Area Planning Committee.